UOS-COM-6018/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 ---

 > ## Workspace for Conda environments
-> If you haven't done it yet, create a new `introduction-to-conda-for-data-scientists` directory on your Desktop in order to maintain a consistent workspace for all your conda environment.
+> If you haven't done it yet, create a new `conda-environments-for-effective-and-reproducible-research` directory on your Desktop in
+> order to maintain a consistent workspace for all the material covered in this course.
+The Conda environments are not
+> stored there but other files will be.
 >
 > On Mac OSX and Linux running following commands in the
 > Terminal will create the required directory on the Desktop.
 >
 > ~~~
 > $ cd ~/Desktop
-> $ mkdir introduction-to-conda-for-data-scientists
+> $ mkdir conda-environments-for-effective-and-reproducible-research
-> $ cd introduction-to-conda-for-data-scientists
+> $ cd conda-environments-for-effective-and-reproducible-research
 > ~~~
 > {: .language-bash}
 >